 - “I am not the one who will get colon cancer.”

-The fact is, colonoscopy is one of the safest procedures performed by a gastroenterologist.
+The fact is, a colonoscopy is one of the safest procedures performed by a gastroenterologist.

 Each year, 150,000 new cases of colon cancer are diagnosed and 50,000 people die from it.
 60% of these lives can be saved by increasing awareness for screening of colon cancer.
-Colonoscopy not only helps detect precancerous growths called polyps but also gives the ability to remove them there and then.
+A colonoscopy not only helps detect precancerous growths called polyps but also allows the opportunity for your gastroenterologist the ability to remove them there and then.
 This prevents colon cancer in future.

-Colonoscopy may be inconvenient but it’s not painful.
+A colonoscopy may be inconvenient but it’s not painful.
 It takes less than 45 minutes and you are sedated during this time.
-Colon prep these days are split into two halves, first half is taken the night before the procedure and the other half in the morning of the procedure, making it tolerable.
-In fact, lower volume prep solutions are also available these days.
+Colon prep these days are split into two halves.
+The first half is taken the night before the procedure and the other half in the morning of the procedure, making it more tolerable.
+In fact, lower volume prep solutions are also available.